 The journey that lead to Red Ninja started more than a decade ago in the heart of Boston.
 In between runs with Spiritual Rez sharing the stage with the likes of Culture, Gregory Isaacs, Israel Vibration, and Jimmy Buffett, a new side project emerged among the Berklee music scene pioneered by Nelson and fellow Rez bandmates called Ninjastar.
 The idea was improvised sets and instrument swapping, all to the backdrop of 70’s era Kung Fu films.
 The weekly event came to feature many talented musician, including now members of acts like Odesza, John Brown’s Body, and Dopapod.
 Ninjastar was an underground Boston hit during its short but sweet presence on the music scene.

-2017 sees Red Ninja turning focus to the live show.
-February featured shared bills with Giant Panda Guerilla Dub Squad and Na’an Stop at the Fox Theatre in Boulder and Aggie Theatre in Ft.
-Collins, CO.
-February also saw Red Ninja appear on KGNU’s Dub Palace, a staple of the late night Colorado radio scene.
+2017 saw Red Ninja turning focus to the live show.
+Featuring shared bills with Giant Panda Guerilla Dub Squad, Policulture and Na’an Stop, as well as multiple appearances on KGNU’s Dub Palace, a staple of the late night Colorado radio scene.